hakhalil/starter-hugo-academic/content/authors/admin/_index.md

 highlight_name: false
 ---

-I am a postdoctoral fellow working on multidisciplinary projects involving climate change and sustainability.
-My research combines software engineering and modeling and simulation.
-I also work as a Contract Instructor at Carleton University teaching Data Science and Software Engineering (Requirement Elicitation, Data Structures, and Model-Driven Engineering).
+I am an Adjunct Research Professor at Carleton University.
+My research work covers Software Engineering, Data Science, and Modeling & Simulation.
+My work has been published in top peer-reviewed journals and conferences.
+I have received multiple scholarships and awards including the W.B.
+McDermid Holbein Memorial award for outstanding academic achievement.

+Since 2019, I have been designing curricula, developing course material, and teaching Data Science and Software Engineering at the graduate and undergraduate levels.
+I have earned several certificates in designing courses and teaching at the university level.
+I adopt various strategies of experiential learning and I promote bridging the gap between industry and academia through my teaching and collaborative efforts.
+In 2022, I received Carleton University’s teaching achievement award for my effort in this area.
+I have considerable experience in the software industry.

+Besides my academic roles, I currently works as a Senior Project Engineer for the Government of Canada.
+Furthermore, I am an advocate and supporter of women in STEM.
+This is apparent through my different volunteering roles and contributions to the IEEE Women in Engineering publications, Technovation, and the Ontario Women in Engineering organization.

-I received my Ph.D. degree from Carleton University in 2018 in Electrical and Computer Engineering with a major in Software Engineering, a thesis focused on model-based testing and a minor in operations research.
+I received my Ph.D. degree from Carleton University in 2018 in Electrical and Computer Engineering with a major in Software Engineering, a minor in Operations Research, and a thesis focused on model-based testing.
+From 2015 to 2018 I worked as a postdoctoral fellow and a research assistant at the Software Quality Engineering Lab at Carleton University.
+Then, I worked as a postdoctoral research associate at the Advanced Realtime Simulation Lab until 2022.
+I am a member of the IEEE and the ACM.

-Before moving to academia, I have gained industrial experience through working as a software developer, software team lead, and project manager.
-I have received several training and certificates in software engineering, management, entrepreneurship, university teaching, and course design.